MADCAZ/ngx-bootstrap-th/demo/src/app/components/+accordion/docs/usage.md

 // RECOMMENDED
-import { AccordionModule } from 'ngx-bootstrap/accordion';
+import { AccordionModule } from 'ngx-bootstrap-th/accordion';
 // or
-import { AccordionModule } from 'ngx-bootstrap';
+import { AccordionModule } from 'ngx-bootstrap-th';

 @NgModule({
   imports: [AccordionModule.forRoot(),...]